fzona/NodeZonaLeFort/Mocks/README.md

 You can see the main page on http://localhost:8080/

 ## 🚀 About Me
-I'm a full stack developer, with an aim on Solidity and web3 development.

 I am interested in continuing to learn and work with:

 ➡ Solidity